Do you feel like keeping Christ in Christmas is all up to you? And that you’re up against formidable adversaries?

 Find him when you fail, and when you succeed.
 When things go wrong and when they go right.
 When you solve the problems and when you cause them.

-“There he is!” will be your shout of joy…and that will help others find him, too.
+“There he is!” will be your shout of joy…and your shout will help others find him, too.